A great day pack for those lighter days in the Outdoors

-- The nylon material is quite thin and doesn’t claim to be either water resistant, or tear resistant.
+- The nylon material is quite thin and doesn’t claim to be either water-resistant or tear-resistant.

-- The bottom needs to be made of stronger, more water resistant material.
+- The bottom needs to be made of stronger, more water-resistant material.

-- The Tablet Storage compartment should be made waterproof, or at least water resistant.
+- The Tablet Storage compartment should be made waterproof, or at least water-resistant.
 Especially so, as it is in a vulnerable position at the front of the pack.

-- It could do with more generous padding on the waist belt, and shoulder straps.
+- It could do with more generous padding on the waist belt and shoulder straps.

 - I won’t be using it with a normal medium telescopic tripod.
-At a push a Manfrotto BeFree, or similar would be fine, but any tripod heavier than 2 Kilogrammes, would be a no-no for me.
+At a push, a Manfrotto BeFree or similar would be fine, but any tripod heavier than 2 Kilogrammes, would be a no-no for me.

 There are two straps on the side, plus water bottle holders on both sides of the pack.

 The top compartment is roomy with a 50/50 split between the camera compartment, and the top compartment.
 The bottom of the top compartment can be removed to make one interior compartment.
-There is a mesh pocket, with akey clip here.
+There is a mesh pocket, with a key clip here.

-The front compartment has a suspended Tablet compartment which can take a 10 inch tablet.
+The front compartment has a suspended Tablet compartment which can take a 10-inch tablet.
 There’s also a small zippered compartment here, and more room for storage at the very front, and a small attachment loop at the top of the compartment.

-The Camera compartment is showing just two inserts but there are five spare, so there’s seven in all.
+The Camera compartment is showing just two inserts but there are five spares, so there’s seven in all.
 Two of these inserts have internal pockets, which would allow for storage of a GoPro, or similar.
 There are two memory card compartments as well on the door flap.

 The All Weather (AW) is stored at the top of the pack, to the rear.

-Glove friendly zip pulls on the camera compartment are a bonus.
+Glove-friendly zip pulls on the camera compartment are a bonus.

 Overall I’m impressed with this pack.
-It represents good value for money, for those on a budget.
+It represents good value for money, for those on a tight budget.